Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 * You shouldn't define or measure your success based on external rewards.
 * Rather, evaluate how the things you are doing bring internal meaning to you.

+Digital Twin
+* Cyber model of the physical system

 ---